jesus-333/My-Rag-Repo/README.md

-# My-Rag-Repo
+# My Rag Repo
-As the name suggest this repository contains code with rag implementations
+As the name suggests this repository contains code with rag implementations